sscs-ose/sscs-ose-chipathon.github.io/SPECS.md

 Generally, think of this entire project as an experiment.
 We want to explore what a team of enthusiasts, spread across the globe, can do within the new environment of open-source IC design.
 Even if we don't succeed at building the complete target system in our first attempt, the community can re-use the various blocks that we design for future iterations or for an entirely different purpose.

 What follows below are initial thoughts and baseline specs for each one of our major system components.
-All teams are encouraged to exceed these requirements and explore what is possible!
+All teams are encouraged to exceed these requirements and explore what is possible.

 **1. Scope MUX and signal conditioning**
 The oscilloscope design should have an input MUX that allows the macro's user to switch the ADC resources to a number of different test points within the DUT.
 It is desirable to have the MUX work for rail-to-rail inputs.
 The signal conditioning circuitry should have a small input capacitance and essentially "infinite" input resistance.
 On the output side, there must be significant drive strength to handle the high-speed ADCs and deal with their charge kickback (if applicable).
 A plus for signal conditioning block would be to include transimpedance stages for current measurements.
 The Analog Discovery 2 has adjustable offsets in each channel.
 This may not be needed for our design.